 Deep Sync creates an interactive playground for sound and visuals in the immersive Deep Space 8K environment.
 At the center of attention is the heartbeat of the visitors, which is artistically represented and thus has an effect on the entire group.

-This year marks the 10th anniversary of FH Hagenberg students working together with the Ars Electronica Futurelab on semester projects in which they creatively explore their approaches to interactive and generative arts.
-Uniquely, these projects are realized in media spaces like the Deep Space 8K that present a very special challenge in themselves.
+2023 marked the 10th anniversary of students of FH OÖ (University of Applied Sciences Upper Austria) Hagenberg Campus working together with the Ars Electronica Futurelab on semester projects in which they creatively explore their approaches to interactive and generative arts.

 Three visually stunning dimensions, over 50 million pixels of resolution, and a high-performance tracking system make Ars Electronica’s Deep Space 8K one of the world’s most exciting digital experience spaces – developed, built, and continuously maintained by the Ars Electronica Futurelab.

 E-vehicle or public transport?
 Nuclear power or renewable energy?
 Lab meat or vegan diet?
-Urban living or shared rural home?
-The climate crisis currently challenges us with questions to which there are no easy answers.
-Alternative concepts await important decisions, and every action we take today has implications far into the future.
-Wouldn’t it be…
+The climate crisis challenges us with questions to which there are no easy answers.
+Important decisions await, and every action we take today has implications far into the future.
+Wouldn’t it be helpful to test our choices in virtual reality to…